Cryptocoryne × willisii: Description

 The leaves and even the spathe of this plant are variable (no doubt due to its hybrid nature).
 The crypts page (see link below) illustrate a number of different forms which makes identification difficult.
-Cryptocoryne x willisi is a smaller member of the genus along with cryptocoryne parva, and may only reach up to 5cm in size.
+Cryptocoryne × willisi is a smaller member of the genus along with Cryptocoryne parva, and may only reach up to 5cm in size.

 Cultivation

 Not difficult to grow and common in aquariums but some forms do not seem to flower.